Automattic/jetpack/readme.txt

 **Enhancements**

 * Admin Page: update icons for security settings.
+* Block Editor: provide block previews for Jetpack blocks.
 * Connection flow: update connect buttons on main dashboard page and plugins page to use the new connection flow.

 **Improved compatibility**

+* Admin Page: improve compatibility with themes and plugins that insert CSS in the dashboard.
+* PHP: resolve deprecation warnings in anticipation of PHP 7.4.

+**Bug fixes**

 * Admin Page: change default settings tab depending on your role.
 * Admin Page: do not display Composing header for editors.
-* Admin Page: improve compatibility with themes and plugins that insert CSS in the dashboard.
-* Block Editor: provide block previews for Jetpack blocks.

-**Bug fixes**

 * Debug: reduce instances when an inconclusive response would result in an error.

 --------